jenofdoom/react-intro/README.md

 ## Routes using React Router

-We're building a Single Page App (SPA) (it's totally fine to use Ract for just indivdual bits on a page that is otherwise rendered by the way) but we don't yet have any other routes.
+We're building a Single Page App (SPA) (it's totally fine to use React for just individual bits on a page that is otherwise rendered by the way) but we don't yet have any other routes.
 We can add an About page using [React Router](https://reacttraining.com/react-router/web/guides/quick-start).